KikiOduro/GiveToGrow_Web/ADMIN_SYSTEM_README.md

 # GiveToGrow Admin System

 ## Overview
 Complete admin panel for managing schools and their needs on the GiveToGrow donation platform.
+The platform focuses on supporting under-resourced schools in Ghana.

 ## Features